+BIO 100 Cr.4

 Molecular Biology Laboratory

 A study of molecular biology with an emphasis on eukaryotic systems.
 Laboratory emphasis is on recombinant DNA technology, current techniques used to express recombinant proteins in eukaryotic cells, computer based DNA analysis, macromolecular modeling using computers, and quantitative assay techniques.
 This lab is optional for those enrolled in BIO 435.
 Lab 3.
-Prerequisite: BIO 435 must be taken concurrently; junior standing.
+Prerequisite: taken concurrently with BIO 435; junior standing.
 Offered Fall.

 BIO 437/537 Cr.3